US Press Contact

 Jona & Claire Speak at Creative Mornings

 Creative Mornings is a morning lecture series geared towards the creative community with chapters worldwide.
 At Creative Mornings Los Angeles, Claire and Jona presented an overview of their work, shared their design philosophy, and discussed the value of creating meaningful experiences both on and offline.
 The theme of the talk was “Work is Play.”
 Read more at Creative Mornings, or watch the talk on YouTube.

 YACHT & Marc Maron Release NSA Protest Song in Trade for Donations

-High Frontiers is a new collection of Claire’s essays revolving around science, space, art and the unknown.
+High Frontiers is a collection of Claire’s essays revolving around science, space, art and the unknown.
 Previously disseminated and published through various means online, this edition is published by Publication Studio.
-Subjects covered range from submersibles to mycology, surrealism, cyborgs, machine learning, love, and art on the moon; includes interviews with Dr. Oliver Sacks, Trevor Paglen, and Ursula K. LeGuin, and a couple of weird poems, to be safe.
+Subjects covered range from submersibles to mycology, surrealism, cyborgs, machine learning, love, and art on the moon; it includes interviews with Dr. Oliver Sacks, Trevor Paglen, and Ursula K. LeGuin.

 YACHT TV Show in Development with Amazon

-Support is a dark comedy we’re developing about the life of an opening band, optioned by Amazon Studios.
-For the past three years, we’ve imagined our lives on the road as a TV show.
-In many ways, a tour is a perfect analogue to an episodic series: there’s a central cast of characters, recurring locations, absurd scenarios, and new conflicts to resolve every day.
+Support is a dark comedy YACHT is developing about the life of an opening band, optioned by Amazon Studios.
+For the past three years, YACHT has imagined their lives on the road as a TV show.
+In many ways, a tour is a perfect analogue to an episodic series.

 YACHT Co-creates Shangri-La Perfume